Vivek1235/Adversarial-PointCloud-IntensityAttacks/README.md

 - Kushi Vardhan Reddy Pasham, University of Florida

 ## 1. Introduction
-This project focuses on securing point cloud-based object detection systems, particularly those used in autonomous vehicles.
-The research investigates the vulnerabilities of these systems to intensity-based adversarial attacks, where the intensity values of points in 3D point clouds are manipulated to mislead detection models.
+This project investigates the vulnerabilities of point cloud-based object detection systems, particularly in autonomous vehicles, against intensity-based adversarial attacks.
+Unlike traditional adversarial methods that modify the spatial components of point clouds, we focus on manipulating intensity values to mislead object detection models such as PointRCNN.

 ## 2. Background and Related Work
 ### Point Cloud-based Object Detection:
-- Point cloud-based object detection is essential for various applications like autonomous vehicles, drones, virtual reality, and mapping.
+- Utilized in autonomous vehicles, drones, virtual reality, and mapping.
-- Traditional methods manipulate spatial components of point clouds to create adversarial examples.
-This research explores novel intensity-based manipulations.
+- Traditional attacks alter spatial coordinates (x, y, z) to generate adversarial examples.
+- Our research explores modifying intensity values instead of geometric structures.

 ### Adversarial Attacks:
-- Adversarial attacks are designed to cause incorrect model outputs by manipulating input data.
-In point cloud-based systems, these can cause models to misinterpret or overlook critical objects.
+- Aim to mislead detection models by altering input data.
+- Can cause models to misinterpret, misclassify, or completely ignore critical objects.
+- Our method introduces intensity-based perturbations and evaluates their effectiveness.

 ## 3. Methodology
 ### Threat Model
-- The research identifies vulnerabilities in LiDAR data analysis for autonomous vehicles.
-It assumes attackers can alter point cloud data and possess black-box access to detection models.
+- Assumes attackers can modify point cloud data and have black-box access to the detection model.
+- Focuses on intensity manipulations that do not change spatial structures, making attacks harder to detect.

 ### Data Preparation
-- The KITTI dataset, containing LiDAR-generated 3D point clouds, is used.
-Each data point includes spatial coordinates (x, y, z) and an intensity value.
+- Uses the KITTI dataset, containing LiDAR-generated 3D point clouds.
+- Each data point consists of (x, y, z) coordinates and intensity values.

-### Initial Model Training
+### Model Training
-- The PointRCNN model, tailored for 3D object detection, is trained using the KITTI dataset.
-It segments the point cloud into foreground and background and refines object proposals based on spatial and intensity attributes.
+- The PointRCNN model is trained on KITTI dataset for 3D object detection.
+- Segments the point cloud into foreground and background and refines object proposals.

 ### Object Selection using Open3D
-- Open3D is used to identify and isolate target objects within the point clouds.
-This enables analysis of how PointRCNN responds to localized adversarial changes.
+- Open3D is used to identify and isolate objects like cars, cyclists, and pedestrians.

 ### Intensity Manipulation and Evaluation
-- The Iterative Gradient Method manipulates the intensity values of selected objects to create adversarial examples.
-The modified point cloud is re-evaluated using the PointRCNN model to assess the impact on confidence levels.
+- The Iterative Gradient Method perturbs intensity values to create adversarial examples.
+- The modified point cloud is evaluated using PointRCNN to measure changes in confidence scores.

 ## 4. Experimental Results
 - Detection accuracy varies across different distances and iterations.
-For example, accuracy for cyclists, pedestrians, and cars decreases with distance.
-Despite iterative attacks, the model's confidence remains relatively stable.
+- Accuracy for cyclists, pedestrians, and cars decreases with increased perturbation and distance.
+Despite iterative adversarial attacks, PointRCNN shows robustness to intensity-based perturbations.

 ## 5. Analysis and Discussion
-- Intensity-based attacks had minimal impact on the model's confidence scores and classification outcomes.
-The research highlights the resilience of deep neural networks against such attacks and suggests future work to incorporate both spatial and intensity perturbations for more effective adversarial evaluations.
+- Intensity-based attacks had limited impact, demonstrating the robustness of deep learning models.
+Objects farther from the sensor showed higher vulnerability to misclassification.
+- Future research should investigate combined spatial and intensity perturbations to develop stronger adversarial attacks.

 ## References
 1. Yulong Cao et al. Adversarial sensor attack on lidar-based perception in autonomous driving.
 2019.